happyharrycn/vatic_fpv/readme.md

 ## Dependencies

-* Python: flask werkzeug tornado (pip install them)
+* Python: flask flask_cors werkzeug tornado (pip install them)
-* Cross-Origin Resource Sharing enabled (depends on your browser and web server)
+* Cross-Origin Resource Sharing is supported via flask_cors
 * Internet Access.
 We will need to load video.js using CDN

 ## Organization of the repo